Azure-Samples/azure-search-power-skills/Vision/FormRecognizer/Readme.md

 # Deployment

 The analyze form skill enables you to use a pretrained model or a custom model to identify and extract key value pairs, entities and tables.
-The skill requires the `FORM_RECOGNIZER_ENDPOINT` and `FORM_RECOGNIZER_KEY` property set in the appsettings to the appropriate Form Recognizer resource endpoint and key.
+The skill requires the `FORM_RECOGNIZER_ENDPOINT` and `FORM_RECOGNIZER_KEY` property set in the appsettings to the appropriate AI Document Intelligence resource endpoint and key.

 To deploy the skills:
 1. In the Azure portal, create a Forms Recognizer resource.
-2. Copy the form recognizer URL and key for use in the training and appsettings.
+2. Copy the AI Document Intelligence URL and key for use in the training and appsettings.
 3. Clone this repository
 4. Open the FormRecognizer folder in VS Code and deploy the function.
 5. Once the function is deployed, set the required appsettings (`FORMS_RECOGNIZER_ENDPOINT`, `FORMS_RECOGNIZER_KEY`).
 On the Azure portal, these can be found in your Azure function in the "Configuration" page under the "Settings" section.
 Add them as new Application settings.
 See [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#settings) for further description.
-6. (Optional) To use a custom form, follow the [tutorial](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/quickstarts/try-v3-form-recognizer-studio) to train a custom model in the [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio)
+6. (Optional) To use a custom form, follow the [tutorial](https://docs.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/quickstarts/try-v3-form-recognizer-studio) to train a custom model in the [AI Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio)
 7. Add the skill to your skillset as [described below](#sample-skillset-integration)

 # AnalyzeDocument

-This custom skill can invoke any of the following Form Recognizer APIs
+This custom skill can invoke any of the following AI Document Intelligence APIs
 1. Layout
 2. Prebuilt invoice
 3. Prebuilt receipt